 7 Smart Keys to Buying an Investment Condo in Florida

 A frequently asked question I get from potential buyers is the best options and advice when it comes to investment condominiums.
 I specialize in condominiums throughout Sarasota and the Tampa Bay area but are they a good investment?
 Is right now a good time to consider investing in a condo?
-Are you looking at rental property for cash flow investment, second-home, or vacation property?
+Are you looking at a rental property for cash flow investment, second-home, or vacation property?
 All of these are common questions so let's break it down into manageable sections to find out the best tips and smart keys to buying an investment condo in Florida.

 Are Condos a Good Investment Property?